hashes4merkle/raspiblitz/README.md

 To copy from your laptop/computer (`WINDOWS`, `MACOS` & `LINUX` options) you first need to download & validate the blockchain on your own computer/laptop.
 To do so, install latest bitcoin-core (0.18.1 or higher) from [bitcoin.org](https://bitcoin.org/en/download) and keep it running until the blockchain is synced (will need around 400 GB).
 Then under the `COPY` option choose the Operating System.
-The copy will be done over the local network by SCP (SSH file transfer) - follow the instructions given in the dialogues.
+The copy will be done over the local network by SFTP (SSH file transfer) - follow the instructions given in the dialogues.
 It's advised to keep a backup of Bitcoin Core & the blockchain data directory on your laptop/computer in case you need to re-setup the RaspiBlitz.

 More details: [I have the full blockchain on another computer.
 How do I copy it to the RaspiBlitz?](FAQ.md#i-have-the-full-blockchain-on-another-storage-how-do-i-copy-it-to-the-raspiblitz)